lttng/lttng-docs/contents/using-lttng/intro.md

 into some source code.
-It can be done manually, by writing tracepoint calls at specific locations in the source code of the program to trace, or more automatically using dynamic probes (address in assembled code, symbol name, function entry/return, etc.).
+It can be done manually, by writing tracepoint calls at specific locations in the source code of the program to trace, or more automatically using dynamic probes (address in assembled code, symbol name, function entry/return, and others).

 It has to be noted that, as an LTTng user, you may not have to worry about the instrumentation process.
 Indeed, you may want to trace a